PixelPoints-work/monkeylang/README.md

 Thorsten Ball's book guides you through the process of building a working interpreter for the Monkey programming language.
 It's a fantastic resource for learning about compilers, interpreters, and programming language design.

 Practice for Github.

+Chapter 1 - What I learned.
+Making tokens and making a lexer to turn symbols into tokens was an eye opening experience.
+I have a more complete understanding of what design choices are implemented in a language and how implemeting new features quickly complicates things, and that is just with turning symbols into tokens.
+I'm sure in the next chapter when we build a parser with actual logic there will be orders of magnitude more complication.